"Fuck you, Winchester."

 Dean hadn't' felt this comfortable with someone since Sammy left.
 He had to shake his head when the thought of his little brother entered his mind.
 He waved off Jackson's concerned look and bit his lip.
 Sam chose to leave because he wanted a new life.
 Now it was Dean's turn to make one for himself.

 "You know, Dean," Jackson looked over at the Winchester as he folded one of the hunter's shirts, placing it on the bed.
 "I've only been in this area for 'bout six years," He sat on the bed, looking out the window that overlooked the parking lot outside of the apartment.
 "It was hard, you know?
 I traveled on my own for about a year before I got here.
 See, I was avoiding my family.
 I was just- I guess I was just tired of seeing them fight all the time," He looked over at Dean, his green eyes bright.
 "I always thought that maybe it wasn't the right choice, that I shouldn't have turned my back on them.
 Then, I came here and met this man who convinced me that I had done all I could, that I couldn't control my family and that I shouldn't let them control me."

 Breathe With Me (One, Two, Three)Fanfiction

 This is an SPN/PJO crossover.
 It's posted on my fanfiction.net account Lukas Avier.
-I thought I'd transfer it here for y'all. - Summary: Dean didn't know what he did wrong.
+I thought I'd transfer it here for you all. - Summary: Dean didn't know what he did wrong.
 Why did Sam and his dad have to leave him?
-He was hunting on his own now a...
+He was hunting on his own now...